-After King Kamehameha III established the Constitutional Monarchy and the laws of succession, the heir to the throne was left to his nephew who became King Kamehameha IV on December 15, 1854.
+After King Kamehameha III established the Constitutional Monarchy, the laws of succession and the eligible rulers, the heir to the throne was left to his nephew who became King Kamehameha IV on December 15, 1854.
 Followed by his brother, King Kamehameha V who succeeded him on November 30, 1863.

 King Kamehameha V

 After the passing of King Kamehameha V, the ali`i who were eligible to rule was called upon by the legislature...